History of Esperanto: Declaration of Boulogne to present (1905–present)

-World congresses have been held every year since 1905, except during the two World Wars.
+The World Esperanto Congress has been held every year since 1905, except during the two world wars and the COVID-19 pandemic.

 The autonomous territory of Neutral Moresnet, between Belgium and Germany, had a sizable proportion of Esperanto-speakers among its small and multiethnic population.
 There was a proposal to make Esperanto its official language.
 In 1908, it was eventually accepted alongside Dutch, German, and French.
+There was also a large Esperanto group led by Anna Tuschinski in the Free City of Danzig.

 In the early 1920s, a great opportunity seemed to arise for Esperanto when the Iranian delegation to the League of Nations proposed that it be adopted for use in international relations, following a report by Nitobe Inazō, an official delegate of League of Nations during the 13th World Congress of Esperanto in Prague.
 Ten delegates accepted the proposal with only one voice against, the French delegate, Gabriel Hanotaux, who employed France's Council veto privilege to squash all League attempts at the recognition of Esperanto, starting on the first vote on 18 December 1920 and continuing through the next three years.
 Hanotaux did not like how the French language was losing its position as the international language and saw Esperanto as a threat.
 However, two years later the League recommended that its member states include Esperanto in their educational curricula.
 The French retaliated by banning all instruction in Esperanto in French schools and universities.
 The French Ministry of Instruction said that acceptance of Esperanto would mean that "French and English would perish and that the literary standard of the world would be debased".
 Nonetheless, many people see the 1920s as the heyday of the Esperanto movement.

 In 1941, the Soviet Union started performing mass arrests, deportations, and killings of many Esperantists and their relatives for fear of an anti-nationalistic movement, but it was interrupted by the Nazi invasion.

 Hitler wrote in Mein Kampf that Esperanto was created as a universal language to unite the Jewish diaspora.